 At Emerson, we define a transfer student as anyone with a high school diploma or GED (General Equivalency Diploma) who has matriculated full-time at another college or enrolled part-time for three or more college courses (9 or more college credits).
 Students with college credits earned prior to high school graduation (e.g., dual enrollment) are considered first-year applicants.

 Interested in learning more about transferring to Emerson College?
-Schedule a virtual 1-to-1 meeting with a member of our Transfer Team or our Transfer Outreach Intern.
+Attend an information session with a member of our Transfer Team or schedule a virtual 1-to-1 meeting with our Transfer Outreach Intern.
 You'll have the chance to learn about Emerson's transfer process, academic programs, and more!

 TRANSFER: FALL ADMISSION DEADLINES